 2. Patrick Duffy (Bobby Ewing)

 The handsome and kind brother of the vindictive J.R.
 Ewing.
-Bobby was half of a perfect couple, with Victoria Principal playing his wife, but he couldn’t hold onto her as the family pressure culminated.
-Duffy graduated from the University of Washington in 1971 with a degree in drama, but he ruptured his vocal cords during his senior year of college, so he began teaching mime and movement classes.
-Nothing could stop Duffy.
+Bobby was half of a perfect couple, with Victoria Principal playing his wife, but he couldn’t hold onto her as the family pressure mounted.
+Duffy graduated from the University of Washington in 1971 with a degree in drama, but he ruptured his vocal cords during his senior year, so he began teaching mime and movement classes.
+But nothing could stop Duffy.
 In 1977, he landed the lead role in Man from Atlantis and people began falling for the young star.

 Then he became the Bobby Ewing we all knew and loved.
 He opted to leave the show in 1985 in dramatic and bloody fashion, but Dallas suffered and greener pastures were apparently still in Texas, because he returned to the show in ‘86 where he remained until its conclusion.

-He was successful just like his father and brother in the oil business, but lacked J.R.’s villainous ideologies and insisted on a fair game all around.
-Duffy went onto play several more roles on other TV shows like Step by Step, which was the actor’s next huge role from 1991 to 98, which he co-starred with Suzanne Somers.
+Duffy went on to play several more roles on other TV shows like Step by Step, which was the actor’s next huge role from 1991 to 1998, in which he co-starred with Suzanne Somers.
 He starred in the Hallmark Channel movie, The Christmas Cure, in 2017, and more recently appeared in The Green Knight and Lady of the Manor (both 2021).

 His personal life has been tumultuous, to say the least.
 On November 18, 1986, Duffy’s parents were murdered in their owned and operated Montana tavern.
 The two 19-year-old men had been kicked out of the bar earlier that night and returned for vengeance.
 Duffy offers his Buddhist beliefs in coping with his ample loss.
-At 71, Patrick is still active in the business, not oil, but acting.
+At 73, he is still active in the business, not oil, but acting.
 We last saw him in the film Doomsday Mom in 2021 and he has a few more projects in the works.
-And we look forward to seeing the handsome and kind Duffy for years to come.

 3. Linda Gray (Sue Ellen)